4 min read

 One common challenge new managers face with delegation is the fear of losing control.
 They may worry that tasks won't be completed to your standards or within the required timeframe, leading you to want to micromanage, step in and take over, or avoid delegating altogether.

 New managers often struggle with identifying the right tasks to delegate.
 You might find it difficult to distinguish between tasks that require your direct involvement and those that can be effectively handled by your team members.
-Trust in your team can be another significant hurdle.
-You may lack confidence in your team's abilities, fearing that delegation will result in mistakes or subpar work.
+Trust in the team's abilities is a key aspect of leadership skills that new managers must develop, as delegating with confidence helps prevent the fear of mistakes or subpar work.

 Another challenge is the tendency to overburden top performers.
 You might delegate more tasks to a few reliable individuals, leading to burnout and decreased morale among those employees.
 You may also struggle with providing adequate support and resources.
 You may delegate tasks without providing team members the necessary tools, training, or information to complete them successfully.